aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 ## Discussion

 We found that in our bromeliad system the phylogenetic distance between predators had variable importance.
-The phylogenetic distance between them predators was unrelated to co-occurrence (Question 1).
-However, as phylogenetic distance between predator species increased, diet overlap decreased by 20% (Question 2).
-Interestingly, these apparent diet preferences in the lab did not generate a difference in composition of surviving species in the field (Question  3a).
-Phylogenetic diversity caused an increase in prey survival (i.e. a decrease in predation); phylogenetically distant pairs of predators that co-occurred in bromeliads had less impact on prey than expected from their performance in isolation (Question 3b).
+The phylogenetic distance between predators was unrelated to co-occurrence (Hypothesis 1).
+However, as phylogenetic distance between predator species increased, diet overlap decreased by 20% (Hypothesis 2).
+Interestingly, these apparent diet preferences in the lab did not generate a difference in composition of surviving species in the field (Hypothesis  3a).
+Phylogenetic diversity caused an increase in prey survival (i.e. a decrease in predation); phylogenetically distant pairs of predators that co-occurred in bromeliads had less impact on prey than expected from their performance in isolation (Hypothesis 3b).

 ### Phylogenetic distance and similarity in distribution

-We found no relationship between the phylogenetic distance between predator species and the overlap in their habitat distribution.
+Phylogenetic distance between predators did not explain overlap in habitat distribution.
 This similarity in distribution could be caused by two processes: low habitat variability among bromeliads, or low variability in preference of predators for different habitats.
 A concurrent observational study (AAMMD, unpublished) showed that bromeliads vary widely in abiotic conditions, size, detritus amount and prey community; therefore it seems unlikely that low patch